 Students must complete 6 credits of capstone courses.
-In these classes, students design, implement, complete, and present their capstone project over two full semesters.
-These two courses are taken in the final two consecutive semesters of the program (in numerical order).
+Within two courses, students design, implement, complete, and present their capstone project.
+These two courses should be taken in the final two consecutive semesters of the program (in numerical order).
 For more details, see the Culminating Experience section of this handbook.